 “WeVideo is the only true cloud-based offer for the mobile and cloud generation which is device agnostic and provides an adaptive interface allowing creators to move easily between different levels, based on their experience and familiarity with video editing,” said CEO Jostein Svendsen.

 The app supports eight languages: English, Spanish, Portuguese, German, French, Russian, Japanese and Arabic.
-WeVideo is free but it costs money to export each video, ranging from $0.99 to $1.99.
+WeVideo is free but it costs money to utilize its full range of features.
+Plans range from $5 to $30 a month.

 Subscribe to the Cloud Insider Newsletter